 By providing more regular and specific feedback on work product, I could have reduce the gap between Yolanda’s perception and her actual execution.
 It’s natural to want to avoid difficult conversations but performance conversations just get more difficult with time.
 Feedback tied to the work product and actions needed to achieve defined goals is essential throughout the year.

 These are fairly obvious best practices but difficult to sustain in complex organizations, particularly with the global teams and travel complexities I had at the time.
 It is incredibly time consuming to compile and communicate the performance fact base and my days were already three time zones long.
 Email archiving and fractured productivity tools made matters worse by breaking the business narrative into a thousand tiny pieces (lists of deliverables in Excel, dashboards in PowerPoint, endless document revisions in SharePoint and the discussion of status and quality in email and email archives).
 Without transparency and management efficiency, accountability is hard to achieve on a distributed team.

-The human and business cost of goal and expectation gaps are high, and this is a perfect time to reset for the year.
+The human and business cost of goal and expectation gaps are high.
 Commit to transparency, accountability and achievement as fundamentals in your management model and sustain them in practice.
 Recalibrate with team members to make sure goals are well understood, close gaps in execution or expectations, and give course-correcting or rewarding feedback where needed.
-Your performance and your team's will go up in the second half -- you and your Yolanda will be happier!
+Your performance and your team's will go up — you and your Yolanda will be happier!

 What are your lessons learned on execution and expectation gaps?
 Do my mis-steps as a manager sound familiar?